 Was it the adult version of tattle telling?
 Was I simply not minding my own business?

 She was putting other people in danger, including young children.

 Our young kids face similar kid-version situations where they have to decide if they should tell or if they shouldn’t tell almost daily.

 And for them, it feels that intense, that life or death.

 But here’s what they have to know first.

-There’s a crucial difference between tattle tailing and telling.
+There’s a crucial difference between tattling vs. telling.

 And our kids have to know it so they stay safe and help keep other kids safe.

 And they don’t focus on trying to get people in trouble.

 What is the Difference: Tattling vs. Telling?